egomezr/lonline_for_java/README.md

 // additionalInformation is an object that extends from LonlineLog class.
 That class must add the additional attributes and bind
 // every set method with the fields in your model.
-// For further information, read the javadoc documentation. logger.trace('Calling method Y', additionalInformation);
+// For further information, read the lonline java documentation. logger.trace('Calling method Y', additionalInformation);
 ```